moveit/moveit2_tutorials/doc/how_to_guides/isaac_panda/isaac_panda_tutorial.rst

   docker compose up demo_isaac

-This will open up RViz with the Panda robot using ``TopicBasedSystem`` to simulate the robot and execute trajectories.
+This will open up RViz with the Panda robot using the ``TopicBasedSystem`` interface to communicate with the simulated robot and execute trajectories.

 .. raw:: html